 So, what exactly is Microsoft Dataverse?
 It is simply the new name of the common data service.
 The reason behind the changes in the name is to make the platform more coherent and reach a wider audience base.
 Whether you like it or not, these changes are here to stay for a long.
 So, if you’re a novice developer of the Power platform or wonder what Microsoft database actually does, read on.
 If you’ve already worked with common data service or Dynamics CRM earlier, there’s a lot to review in this blog.

 Microsoft Dataverse is just like any other database technology like SQL or Access.
 Just like SQL or Access, it has tables, rows, columns, and relationships but it is much more than that.

 As a technology, Microsoft Dataverse is 18 years old.
 It began its journey by being the core engine for Microsoft CRM in 2003.
 And, it evolved to be one of the strongest pillars of the modern power platform.

 Microsoft Dataverse – What’s in store for developers?

 Dataverse, at its core, is a simple application programming interface (API).
 Many of the power platform features including Power Apps, Power Automate, Power BI, AI builder, and Power virtual agents can interact with Dataverse directly through the in-built connectors.

 Apart from this, applications written in other languages and tools can even interact with Dataverse through the WebAPI.

 2. Model-driven Power Apps

-Model-driven power apps are the applications that provide end-users a standard set of forms, views, dashboards, and processes.
-They are directly built-in to dataverse to leverage a user-friendly and easy-to-use business application interface for dataverse.
+Model-driven power apps are applications that provide end-users with a standard set of forms, views, dashboards, and processes.
+They are directly built-in to dataverse to leverage a user-friendly and easy-to-use business application interface for databases.
 This technology acts as a foundation pillar for both custom apps and the dynamics 365 first-party applications available on Microsoft.

 3. Dataverse Connector